 What are you working on right now?

-Are Ghost and Tobias going to end up together in the next book?
+Do Ghost and Tobias end up together?
 I want/don't want them to.

 Ghost and Tobias will have separate books and separate love stories, although the plot will carry over from one to the other.
 That's likely to be disappointing for some of you, while relieving other readers.
 My thinking on this is that Ghost and Tobias want and need very different things from a partner, and sometimes learning about why a relationship won't work can help you identify good relationships when they come along.
 As their backstories are revealed in the next two books, it'll become clearer as to why they're better off as friends.
 They will both get their HEA's, though!
 I promise, their white knights are waiting in the wings.
 Okay, I mixed that metaphor, but you know what I mean. ;D